by Mark Schniepp

-The new 2018 Edition of the New Development in California report will be ready for purchase in December.
-Look for the release of Volume II soon.
+The new 2018 Edition of the New Development in California report is now ready for purchase.

 The report documents the principal new non-residential and residential building projects under construction or in the pipeline all over California.
 This is a must report for all construction and building material contractors, and anyone that needs to understand the new development environment by region in California.

 The California Economic Forecast is an economic consulting firm that produces commentary and analysis on the U.S. and California economies.
 The firm specializes in economic forecasts and economic impact studies, and is available to make timely, compelling, informative and entertaining economic presentations to large or small groups.